diodeinc/atopile-analyzer/README.md

 ## Installation

-atopile analyzer is only tested on macOS, but other platforms should Just Work™ if you install from source:
+atopile analyzer is only tested on macOS, but other platforms should Just Work™.

+Install via [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=atopile.atopile), or from source:

 ```sh
 ./install.sh